Skip to main content

 Use plants as decor

-One way you can highlight this nature-inspired look is by adding some plants to your mantel.
+One way you can highlight this nature-inspired look is by adding some popular indoor plants to your mantel.
 Plants look beautiful against the stone for several reasons.
 They add color, invite a softer texture to your design, and blend perfectly with the stonework.
 Plants like ivy, succulents, and small ferns look stunning atop a stone fireplace mantel.
 Experiment with different types of greenery or opt for flowers to add more color to the design.

 Hang a wood shelf